-A person can commit the crime of stalking several ways.
-He may do so if he purposely, knowingly, or recklessly engages in a course of conduct directed at a specific person that would cause a reasonable person to fear for his or her personal safety or the safety of a member of that person’s immediate family, and the person is actually placed in such fear.
+A person can commit the crime of stalking in several ways.
+He or she does so by purposely, knowingly or recklessly engages in a course of conduct directed at a specific person that would cause a reasonable person to fear for his or her personal safety or the safety of a member of that person’s immediate family, and the person is actually placed in such fear.

 A person also commits stalking if he purposely or knowingly engages in a course of conduct targeted at a specific individual, which the person knows will place that individual in fear for his or her personal safety or the safety of a member that person’s immediate family.

 A person can also commit stalking if, after being served with a protective order (a restraining order) or an otherwise lawful court order to have no contact with someone, that person purposely, knowingly or recklessly engages in one act of certain conduct

 A “course of conduct” as used here means two or more acts over a period of time, no matter how short, which shows a continuity of purpose.
 Such acts often include:

 - Threatening the targeted person or a member of that person’s family

 - Following, approaching, or confronting that person or that person’s family

 - Appearing in close proximity to a place where that person or a member of that person’s family may be found

 - Causing damage to the residence or property of that person or a member of that person’s family